Iowa Independent Adjuster and Public Adjuster Bond Requirements, Cost & Filing Guide

 Independent Adjusters

-Iowa independent adjusters must be licensed by the Iowa Insurance Division and maintain evidence of financial responsibility, including the $50,000 surety bond.
+Iowa independent adjusters must be licensed by the Iowa Insurance Division and maintain qualifying proof of financial responsibility.
+A $50,000 surety bond is one accepted option.

 Public Adjusters

-Iowa public adjusters must be licensed by the Iowa Insurance Division and maintain the required $50,000 surety bond while their license is in force.
+Iowa public adjusters must be licensed by the Iowa Insurance Division and maintain qualifying proof of financial responsibility while their license is in force.

 What Is the Purpose of an Iowa Independent Adjuster or Public Adjuster Bond?

-An Iowa Independent Adjuster or Public Adjuster Bond is a financial guarantee that the adjuster will comply with Iowa insurance regulations, licensing rules, and customer contract obligations.
+An Iowa Independent Adjuster or Public Adjuster Bond is a financial guarantee used to satisfy Iowa’s financial responsibility requirement.
 The bond gives the Iowa Insurance Division and harmed parties a way to seek recovery if the independent adjuster or public adjuster violates covered rules or causes a covered financial loss.

 Iowa Adjuster Bond vs Insurance

 The Iowa adjuster bond protects the Iowa Insurance Division, Iowa residents, clients, policyholders, and damaged parties.
 It is not insurance for the independent adjuster or public adjuster.
-Errors and omissions insurance may protect the adjuster, while the surety bond exists to satisfy licensing requirements and protect others.
+Errors and omissions insurance may protect the adjuster directly and may also be accepted by Iowa as a separate financial responsibility option.

 How the Iowa Independent Adjuster and Public Adjuster Bond Process Works